collectiveaccess/ProvidenceDocs/_source/providence/user/import/c_import_tutorial.rst

 * `Column 10: Source Description`_
 * `Column 11: Notes`_

+This Tutorial goes through each step of an import mapping spreadsheet, using sample data, a sample spreadsheet, and a sample installtion profile.

 To follow along with this tutorial, download the following three files:

 :download:`Sample Import Mapping Spreadsheet <sample_mapping_tutorial.xlsx>`: The import mapping spreadsheet; a schema crosswalk.
 For every data source, a target “destination” in CollectiveAccess is defined.
 This file is in the supported file format of XLXS; therefore, columns and rows are numbered using 1, 2, 3, and so on.